How This TV Host Gets Her Skin So Good

 “I have really, really dry skin.
 This helps so much and I always wear it at night.”

-The Self Tanner
+The Self-Tanner

 “All my self-tan lovers say HEY!
 This is the best because you mix it in to whatever moisturizer you’re already using.”